top of page

 A dementia friendly community is informed, safe and respectful of individuals living with dementia, their families and caregivers and provides supportive options that foster quality of life.

-On April 27, the Bergen County Division of Senior Services and Act Now Foundation launched the Bergen County Dementia Friendly Initiative with a kick off event.
-The first step in the Initiative was to create an Action Team that meets regularly and drives efforts toward becoming a dementia friendly community.
-By the time of the event, the team had grown to over 30 members from various communities, including hospitals, legal and financial services, caregivers, community services, community leaders, and more.
+On April 27, the Bergen County Division of Senior Services and Act Now Foundation officially launched the Bergen County Dementia Friendly Initiative with a kickoff event.
+The first step of the initiative was creating an Action Team that meets regularly to drive efforts toward building a dementia friendly community.
+By the day of the event, the team had grown to over 30 members from hospitals, legal and financial services, caregiver networks, community organizations, and local leaders.

-The kick off event featured many speakers, including the leaders of the Initiative, Kerry Sherer, Experience Deputy Director of Bergen County Division of Senior Services, and Act Now Foundation's President & Co-Founder Kristine Allen, whose families have been directly affected by the disease.
-In addition, County Commissioners and Mayors urged attendees to support the Initiative, and Dr. Manisha Parulekar, Division Chief for Geriatrics at Hackensack University Medical Center, spoke about the importance of early detection.
+The kickoff event featured several key speakers, including Kerry Sherer, Deputy Director of the Bergen County Division of Senior Services, and Kristine Allen, President and Co-Founder of Act Now Foundation, whose families have been directly affected by dementia.
+County Commissioners and Mayors encouraged attendees to support the initiative, and Dr. Manisha Parulekar, Division Chief for Geriatrics at Hackensack University Medical Center, spoke about the importance of early detection.

-The Program Director for Dementia Friendly America, Maria Ek, welcomes Bergen County to be part of the movement.
+The Program Director for Dementia Friendly America, Maria Ek, welcomes Bergen County to the nationwide movement.

-Later, Dottie Ogden, a caregiver for her late husband, shared her experience.
-Her words moved the crowd as she spoke about how impatient staff in doctor's offices, restaurant servers, friends, family, and neighbors had been at times, and how disease awareness could go a long way.
-She also requested safe environments for people affected by the disease to socialize, and volunteer programs for home assistance.
-Linda Lembo, caregiver and client of Act Now Foundation, spoke about how unprepared she had felt caring for her late husband despite being a former nurse, and about the importance of making the citizenry aware of the community services available to them.
+Later, Dottie Ogden, a caregiver for her late husband, shared her personal experience.
+She spoke about times when staff in doctor’s offices, restaurant servers, friends, family, and neighbors were impatient, highlighting how awareness of dementia can make a significant difference.
+She also emphasized the need for safe environments for people affected by dementia to socialize and volunteer programs that provide home assistance.
+Linda Lembo, another caregiver and Act Now Foundation client, described how unprepared she felt caring for her late husband despite being a former nurse, and she highlighted the importance of making community services accessible and known to all.

 Want to Be Part of the Action?